-To minimize potential fugitive dust mobilization associated with explosive demolition of stacks or structures, the demolition contractor would be required to remove ash from the facilities proposed for deconstruction and demolition prior to removal of that facility and implement dust control measures during demolition to prevent the spread of dust, dirt, and debris.
-These methods may include wetting equipment within demolition areas, covering waste or debris piles, using covered containers to haul waste and debris, and wetting unpaved vehicle access routes during hauling.
+To minimize potential fugitive dust mobilization associated with explosive demolition of stacks or structures, the demolition contractor would be required to remove ash from the facilities proposed for deconstruction and demolition prior to removal of that facility and implement dust control BMPs during demolition to prevent the spread of dust, dirt, and debris.
+These BMPs may include wetting equipment within demolition areas, covering waste or debris piles, using covered containers to haul waste and debris, and wetting unpaved vehicle access routes during hauling.
 TVA also requires onsite contractors to maintain engines and equipment in good working order.

 Site preparation and vehicular traffic over paved and unpaved roads at the site would result in the emission of fugitive dust during active deconstruction, demolition debris removal, and restoration activities.
 The largest fraction of fugitive dust emissions would be deposited onsite within the demolition site boundaries.
-If necessary, emissions from open demolition areas and paved/unpaved roads could be mitigated by spraying water on the roadways to reduce fugitive dust emissions.
+If necessary, emissions from open demolition areas and paved/unpaved roads could be mitigated by spraying water or other controlled materials on the roadways to reduce fugitive dust emissions.

 Combustion of gasoline and diesel fuels by internal combustion engines (vehicles, generators, demolition equipment, etc.) would generate local emissions of PM, CO, NO2, SO2, volatile organic compounds, and CO2, during the site preparation, demolition, and restoration periods.
 However, new emission control technologies and fuel mixtures have significantly reduced vehicle and equipment emissions.
-Additionally, it is expected that all vehicles would be properly maintained, which would also reduce emissions.
+Additionally, measures to reduce diesel emissions would include, when possible, proper maintenance of vehicles, switching to cleaner fuels, retrofitting current equipment with emission reduction technologies, repowering older engines with newer cleaner engines, replacing older vehicles, and reducing idling through operator training or contracting policies.

-Demolition debris and any scrap metal would be transported to an offsite vendor, landfill, or recycling facility by truck.
-The transport of demolition debris and scrap metal by truck during decontamination and deconstruction activities would require the use of up to five truckloads (10 truck trips) per day to transport the material offsite.
+Demolition debris would be transported to an offsite landfill by truck.
+Mode of removal of scrap metal and other recyclable materials would be determined by the demolition contractor and could include transport by truck and/or rail.
+The transport of demolition debris and scrap metal by truck during decontamination and deconstruction activities would require the use of approximately 25 truckloads (50 truck trips) per day to transport the material offsite.
 The materials would be transported along existing roadways in the vicinity of BRF for a period of up to 24 months.
 In addition, the need for borrow material for site restoration would require the transport of approximately 55 truckloads (up to 110 truck trips) per day of borrow from a previously developed or permitted borrow site within 100 miles of BRF.
-The borrow would be intermittently transported along existing roadways during the site restoration period of approximately 12 months.
+The borrow would be intermittently transported along existing roadways during the site restoration period of approximately 12 months subsequent to removal of demolition debris and scrap metal.
 The total amount of air emissions associated with this vehicular traffic would be temporary and minor in comparison to traffic in the region and would not adversely affect local air quality.
 Mitigation measures including implementing BMPs for controlling fugitive dust and proper maintenance of vehicles for controlling emissions would further reduce impacts.